Laguna Seca

-Laguna Seca Raceway (branded as WeatherTech Raceway Laguna Seca, and previously Mazda Raceway Laguna Seca for sponsorship reasons) is a paved road racing track on the Central Coast of California used for both auto racing and motorcycle racing, built in 1957 near both Salinas and Monterey, California, United States.
+Laguna Seca Raceway (branded as WeatherTech Raceway Laguna Seca, and previously Mazda Raceway Laguna Seca for sponsorship reasons) is a paved road racing track near both Salinas and Monterey, California, United States.
+It was built in 1957 and is used for both auto racing and motorcycle racing.

 The racetrack is 2.238 mi long, with a 180 ft elevation change.
 Its eleven turns are highlighted by the circuit's signature turn, the downhill-plunging "Corkscrew" at Turns 8 and 8A.
 A variety of racing, exhibition, and entertainment events are held at the raceway, ranging from superkarts to sports car racing to music festivals.
 Laguna Seca is classified as an FIA Grade Two circuit.

 The name Laguna Seca is Spanish for dry lake: the area where the track now lies was once a lake, and the course was built around the dry lake bed.
 After the course was reconfigured, two artificial ponds were added.
+The track is featured in Polyphony Digital’s Gran Turismo games.